Holiday cottages on the Isle of Skye, Scotland

-The Isle of Skye lies near to the west coast of Scotland, between Gairloch and Ardmamurchan.
+The Isle of Skye lies off the west coast of Scotland, between Gairloch and Ardmamurchan.
 It is an island of crofts and black houses, and Gaelic is still spoken frequently.
-Skye is dominated by the Cuillins, a massive range of mountains, popular with serious climbers.
-Skye is connected to the mainland by a bridge from Kyle of Lochalsh, which is at last free of the toll charges: you can also arrive by ferry (far more romantic to go 'over the sea to Skye') from Mallaig, Gairloch and Glenelg.
+Skye is dominated by the Cuillins, a massive range of mountains, popular with serious climbers and also great walking for those less experienced.
+Skye is connected to the mainland by a bridge from Kyle of Lochalsh, which is free of toll charges: you can also arrive by ferry (far more romantic to go 'over the sea to Skye') from Mallaig, Gairloch and Glenelg.
 Many people spending holidays on Skye come for the range of outdoor pursuits - walking, climbing, kayaking and wind-surfing: there are also more gentle activities such as pony-trekking if you want a more relaxing family holiday on Skye.

-Dunvegan Castle is seat of the Macleods; a massive castle on a rock which is open to the public and set in glorious gardens.
+Dunvegan Castle is seat of the Macleod clan: it's a massive castle on a rock which is open to the public and set in glorious gardens.
 From the jetty below the castle you can take a boat trip to view the seals on the little islands.
-From Skye you can also go whale and dolphin watching - another memorable Scottish holiday experience.
+From Skye you can also go whale and dolphin watching - another memorable Isle of Skye holiday experience.